-- First water well in Waru (Abuja) with a 25,000 litre tank, equipped with a reverse osmosis treatment plant to guarantee that water is drinkable; - 3 water collection points with 6 taps each, located in strategic points of the site to ensure easy access; - About 4,000 people reached, including internally displaced persons (IDPs) and local communities; - wells in other 4 locations in Abuja Federal Capital Territory (FCT) that host IDPs; - 11 wells in North-East Nigeria, of which 5 in different Local Government Areas in the Borno State, 5 in different Local Government Areas in Adamawa State and 1 in Yobe State.
+- → First water well in Waru (Abuja) with a 25,000 litre tank, equipped with a reverse osmosis treatment plant to guarantee that water is drinkable; - → 3 water collection points with 6 taps each, located in strategic points of the site to ensure easy access; - → About 4,000 people reached, including internally displaced persons (IDPs) and local communities; - → wells in other 4 locations in Abuja Federal Capital Territory (FCT) that host IDPs; - → 10 wells North-East Nigeria, of which 5 in different Local Government Areas in the Borno State and 5 in different Local Government Areas in Adamawa State.

-The interview with Suffyan Koroma, FAO representative in Nigeria and to the Economic Community of West African States (ECOWAS), brought out the project's main challenges and the impacts on population.
+The interview with Suffyan Koroma, FAO representative in Nigeria and to the Economic Community of West African States (ECOW-AS), brought out the project's main challenges and the impacts on population.